-Habitat Acres
+Habitat Acres and Stream Miles Treated

-In 2016, the team restored approximately 50 acres of wet meadow habitat along 8.2 stream miles within six watersheds in the Gunnison Basin.
-This work enhanced approximately 400 acres of Gunnison sagegrouse brood-rearing habitat, delineated by a 50-meter buffer from the stream channel.
-See Table 1 for stream miles, restored acres and buffered acres, Figure 2 for locations of watersheds/sites within the Gunnison Basin, and Appendix A for individual site maps).
+In 2016, the team restored approximately 50 acres of wet meadow habitat along 8.2 stream miles within six watersheds of the Gunnison Basin.
+This work enhanced approximately 400 acres of Gunnison sage-grouse brood-rearing habitat, delineated by a 50-meter buffer from the stream channel.
+See Table 2 for details by site and Appendix A for site maps.
 Wet meadows vary in topography and size, and the area restored will likely increase over time as the structures store more water.
+The team will add a second layer to some rock structures as needed, and will work to increase extent of restoration work.

-The 2016 work contributes to the team's five year accomplishments of treating 143 acres along 21 stream miles, benefiting approximately 1,000 acres of Gunnison sage-grouse brood rearing habitat from both new and maintained treatments.
-While the team did not measure pre-treatment habitat acres, our GIS Manager conducted GIS analyses using NDVI and other tools to calculate the differences in pre-and post-habitat productivity and greenness.
-See GIS Polygons section below for results and data.
+The 2016 work contributes to the team's five year accomplishments of treating 143 acres along 21 stream miles with over 1,000 restoration structures, benefiting approximately 1,000 acres of Gunnison sagegrouse brood rearing habitat from both new and maintained treatments.
+See Table 3 for a summary of the stream miles and acres restored between 2012-2016 and Appendix B for details of stream miles and acres restored by site.

+While the team did not measure pre-treatment habitat acres, Teresa Chapman, TNC's GIS Manager, conducted spatial analyses using Normalized Differenced Vegetation Index (NDVI) and other tools to calculate the differences in pre-and post-habitat productivity and greenness.
+See section below for results and data.

-Table 1.
-Stream miles, restored acres and buffered acres (estimate of brood-rearing habitatbenefiting the Gunnison sage-grouse) at six priority sites treated with restoration structures duringJuly-October 2016.
+Table 2.
+Stream miles, restored acres and buffered acres (estimate of brood-rearing habitat benefiting the Gunnison sage-grouse) at six priority sites treated with restoration structures during July-October 2016.
 Results are broken out by landownership within each site.

-Site Name/Manager Stream Miles Restored Acres Riparian Acres Buffered (50- meter) Chance Gulch BLM 2.23 17.48 107.28 Chance Gulch Private 0.18 1.17 7.77 Chance Gulch Private State Habitat Area 0.63 3.18 33.91 Redden Ranch at West Flat Top Mountain BLM 0.29 2.07 17.97 Redden Ranch at West Flat Top Mountain Private 0.58 3.41 26.02 Redden Ranch at West Flat Top Mountain USFS 0.02 0.05 1.96 Sage Hen Gulch BLM 2.07 10.70 94.75 South Cottonwood at Flat Top Mountain Private 0.22 0.54 10.51 South Cottonwood at Flat Top Mountain USFS 1.60 6.19 71.92 West Flat Top Mountain at Henkel Road USFS 0.21 1.67 12.61 Yogi at West Flat Top Mountain USFS 0.20 3.06 16.85 Total 8.21 49.52 401.55
+Site Name/Manager Stream Miles Restored Acres Riparian Acres Buffered (50-meter) Chance Gulch BLM 2.23 17.48 107.28 Chance Gulch Private CPW State Habitat Area 0.81 4.35 41.68 Private Ranch at West Flat Top Mountain BLM 0.29 2.07 17.97 Private Ranch at West Flat Top Mountain 0.58 3.41 26.02 Private Ranch at West Flat Top Mountain USFS 0.02 0.05 1.96 Sage Hen Gulch BLM 2.07 10.70 94.75 South Cottonwood at Flat Top Mountain Private 0.22 0.54 10.51 South Cottonwood at Flat Top Mountain USFS 1.60 6.19 71.92 West Flat Top Mountain at Henkel Road USFS 0.21 1.67 12.61 Yogi at West Flat Top Mountain USFS 0.20 3.06 16.85 Total 8.21 49.52 401.55